 Best Photography Spots Havana Cuba Has to Discover

-I have added the maps to go with the pics so take a print out before you get there.
-The Internet is very slow down there.
+I have added the maps to go with the pics, so take a print out before you get there.
+The Internet is prolonged down there.

 The gear I used for all my photos: Nikon with a Nikon 14-24mm and a Nikon 24-85mm.
 A MeFOTO tripod and a wide-angle is a must.
 I edit all my images with my Lightroom Presets download them and give them a try.

 1. El Malecon.
 This is the most impressive spot in Havana, its full of life, and its the place everyone comes to watch the Sunset.
 This is a must when you are visiting.
 If you want to relax and hang with the locals or get the best photos, El Malecon is a Must.
 The best time to shoot is Sunset.
 Lens recommended she is a 24-70 mm.